tbd99/exploratory-data-analysis---customer-loans-in-finance319/README.md

 - The DataFrameInfo class is created containing functions get information and descriptive statistics from the pandas DataFrame being analysed
 - These functions are used to gain insight into the data when performing EDA and enables the identification of outliers, nulls, incorrect data types etc.
 - The following functions are created within this class, with some example code shown below:
-- get_datatypes: returns the datatype of each column in the dataframe
+- get_datatypes: returns the datatype of each column in the dataframe using df.dtypes
-- get_uniquevals: returns the unique values a specified column in the dataframe
+- get_uniquevals: returns the unique values a specified column in the dataframe using the .unique() method
-- get_median: returns the median value of a specified column in the dataframe
+- get_median: returns the median value of a specified column in the dataframe using the .median() method
-- get_stdev: returns the standard deviation value of a specified column in the dataframe
+- get_stdev: returns the standard deviation value of a specified column in the dataframe using the .std() method
-- get_mean: returns the mean value of a specified column in the dataframe
+- get_mean: returns the mean value of a specified column in the dataframe using np.mean
-- get_mode: returns the mode value of a specified column in the dataframe
+- get_mode: returns the mode value of a specified column in the dataframe using the .mode() method
-- print_shape: prints the shape of the dataframe
+- print_shape: prints the shape of the dataframe using df.shape
-- null_percentage: returns the percentage of null values in a specified column in the dataframe
+- null_percentage: returns the percentage of null values in a specified column in the dataframe using the .isnull() method
 ~~~
 def null_percentage(self, column):

     null_pc = ((self.dataframe[column].isnull().sum())/len(self.dataframe))*100
     return null_pc
 ~~~
-- get_range: returns the range of values in a specified column in the dataframe
+- get_range: returns the range of values in a specified column in the dataframe using .min() and .max() methods
 ~~~
 def get_range(self, column):

     range = self.dataframe[column].max() - self.dataframe[column].min()
     return range
 ~~~
-- get_normal_dist: returns the p value of the data in a specified column, giving the normal distribution
+- get_normal_dist: returns the p value of the data in a specified column, giving the normal distribution using normaltest
 ~~~
 def get_normal_dist(self, column):